High cardinality columns are often the problematic part of the data modeling in most environments, including PowerBI.

 - Leave the high cardinality column as is (meaning having a high increase in the data model and .pbix size, which leads to an overall degradation of the model performance),

 - Use one of the above-mentioned techniques for decreasing columns cardinality – this will for sure reduce the size of the data model and increase its overall performance, but at the same time, it will drastically decrease the performance of the DISTINCTCOUNT function over the split columns.
 Why?
 Because if we want to count the distinct values of the split columns, we must combine them in one column at the query time, which leads to large materialization happening every time we interact with a report.
 Queries with large materialization have a high impact on query speed which results in slow calculations.
 The formula needed to accomplish that is not hard to write.
+But its performance on our model was critically slow.
+It resulted in 4 times slower execution speed compared to

 In our test model with 22 mil rows in fact table, this led to the execution time of SUMMARIZE version to over 12sec.
 We estimate our full model will be around 80 mil rows, meaning execution time should increase to around 45 sec, which was unacceptable.
 On the other hand, if we were to go forward with keeping the high distinct values column as is w/o decreasing its cardinality (in the test model it had 7.5mil distinct values, so we estimated that the full model will have around 30mil), we were faced with the issue of the upload limit of the PowerBI dataset, alongside with the whole degradation of the model performance.
 DISTINCTCOUNT(table[InvoiceID]) is an important metric for our report, so removing it completely was also not an option.
 We were basically in the dead street.
 Until we tried the following technique.